Weekly Legislative Update from March 8, 2019

 HB 831 will now move to the House Health Care Appropriations Subcommittee.

-AIF supports legislation that provides improved prescription accuracy, increased patient safety, reduction of opportunities for fraud and abuse, and cost reduction for Floridians.
+AIF supports legislation that provides for improved prescription accuracy, increased patient safety, reduced opportunities for fraud and abuse and reduced overall costs.
+Improving the overall functionality and cost will further enable Florida employers to provide health care coverage for our citizens.